 The location or placement of the Isolator within the pharmacy or nursing station should consider contamination risks, processes and procedures requirements for each Isolator.
 It is preferred, but not necessary to locate the Isolator within an ISO Class 7 buffer air quality area.
-When the isolator is used for the preparation of sterile hazardous drug compounding, per USP chapter (800), it must be located in an ISO Class 7 buffer room, or in an unclassified containment segregated compounding area (if the beyond-use-date criteria is followed) from USP800).
-The Isolator should be located away from personnel traffic lanes, air vents, doors, or any other source of disruptive air currents.
+At a minimum, the Isolator should be located away from personnel traffic lanes, air vents, doors, or any other source of disruptive air currents.
 Being an Isolator, disruptive air currents will not affect performance.
 However, it may affect the process of work product movement in and out of the Isolator.
 In addition, it may affect ergonomic user comfort.
 Placing the Isolator away from disruptive air currents will assure maximum CSP sterility and user comfort.